Last Updated on August 13, 2021

 Beer?
 Again, let’s match with a craft IPA.
 I’m looking for citrus, maybe even some tropical notes.
-Something fruity to add sweetness as a counterpoint the tanginess of the sauce, so a cloudy New England-Style IPA is perfect.
-I like local favorite Night Shift based in Everett, MA, which has an amazing choice of varieties.
+Something fruity to add sweetness as a counterpoint to the tanginess of the sauce, so a cloudy New England-Style IPA is perfect.

 Eastern North Carolina BBQ Sauce

 Into eastern North Carolina we go, where we encounter perhaps the simplest of all BBQ sauces.
 Basically, this style is just vinegar and spices like cayenne pepper or crushed red pepper flakes.
 It’s a sauce that works well with anything grilled or smoked and really lets the meat speak for itself.